 Born on July 23, 1936 in Sacramento, California, Anthony Kennedy went on to graduate from Harvard Law School and teach constitutional law.
-He joined the U.S. Court of Appeals in the mid-'70s and in 1988, after being appointed by Ronald Reagan, became a Supreme Court justice.
-He’s known for his conservative views, he became the court's prominent swing vote over his 30 years on the bench.
+He joined the U.S. Court of Appeals in the mid-'70s and in 1988, after being appointed by Ronald Reagan, became a Supreme Court Justice.
+Initially known for his conservative views, he became the court's prominent swing vote over his 30 years on the bench.
 In June 2018, he announced he would be retiring at the end of the following month.

 Early Life and Career

 Anthony McLeod Kennedy was the second child born to Anthony J. Kennedy and Gladys McLeod.
 His father started out as a dock worker in San Francisco and worked his way through college and law school to build a substantial practice as a lawyer and lobbyist in the California legislature.
 His mother was active in civic affairs.
 As a young boy, Kennedy came in contact with prominent politicians and developed an affinity for the world of government and public service.

 An honor student for much of his high school years at McClatchy High School in Sacramento, California, Kennedy graduated in 1954.
 Following in his mother’s footsteps, he enrolled at Stanford University.
 There he became enthralled with constitutional law and was said by one of his professors to be a brilliant student.

 Kennedy completed his graduation requirements in three years and attended the London School of Economics for a year before receiving his bachelor's degree in political science from Stanford University in 1958.
 He then attended Harvard Law School, graduating cum laude in 1961.
 He subsequently served a year in the California Army National Guard.